Laser-wolf51/cloudio/README.md

 the program objects using their RAII.

 # How to build:
-Requirements: Linux OS, download libconfig.
+Requirements: Linux OS, libconfig installed.

 1. in the slave directory - run 'make'.
 2. copy to the slave machine the files: